learn-co-curriculum/dsc-pandas-groupby/README.md

 ## Summary

 In this lab, you learned about how to split a DataFrame into subgroups using the `.groupby()` method.
-You also learned you to generate aggregate views of these groups by applying built in methods to a groupby object.
+You also learned you to generate aggregate views of these groups by applying built-in methods to a groupby object.